 Lindsay Jackson | Head Coach

-Lindsay Jackson has been the head coach at Holy Cross since February of 2015.
-Jackson, who is the fifth head coach in program history, comes to Holy Cross from Limestone College where she served as the head coach since 2008.
+Lindsay Jackson is in her fifth season as the head coach of the field hockey program in 2019-2020.
+Jackson, who is the fifth head coach in program history, came to Holy Cross from Limestone College where she served as the head coach for six seasons.

 In 2017, Holy Cross posted a 7-11 record with a 3-3 mark in the Patriot League.
 The team earned its second-straight bid to the Patriot League Tournament, which had not been accomplished by the program since the 2005 and 2006 seasons.
 Jackson coached three student-athlete to All-Patriot League recognition in Maureen Connolly, Emily Loprete and Rachel Lapar.
 Connolly garnered multiple honors under Jackson, including First Team All-Northeast Region, First Team All-ECAC, and the Holy Cross Varsity Club's Meegan Athletic Achievement Award.
 Connolly broke the school record for single-season points (47) and goals (19), and finished her collegiate career ranked second all-time in career points (123) and goals (50).